-World-class member experiences are built on robust data using integrated systems and fully leveraged technology.
+Consumer grade member experiences are built on robust data using integrated systems and fully leveraged technology.

 Pension administrators need to take a look at the end-to-end experience of their members and ask themselves ‘what’s really getting in the way of great experiences?'

 In the example below we have reviewed the current waiting time for requesting a transfer of funds and included recommendations to create a seamless, and in some cases instant, service.

 An important foundation is a clear data strategy and governance model, which will ensure the right information is held, the integrity of critical data is managed, and that it is easily accessible to both people and systems.

 Unstructured procedures and unclear accountability for data in all its forms has the power to turn the most simple of interactions into a painful experience for colleagues and members alike.

 In a bid to tackle the impact of poor data practices The Pensions Regulator is now turning attention to the quality of scheme data.
 Compulsory scheme returns from 2018 onwards now include information on the measurement of data quality, focusing on two data categories: